orujovshah/migrate-to-spotify/README.md

 ### "Invalid API Key" Error

-- Verify your YouTube API key in `config.py`
+- Verify your YouTube API key in the Settings UI
 - Make sure YouTube Data API v3 is enabled in Google Cloud Console
-- Check that there are no extra spaces or quotes
+- Check that there are no extra spaces in the Settings panel
+- If needed, delete `.app_settings.json` and reconfigure through the Settings UI

 ### "Authentication Failed" Error (Spotify)

-- Verify your Spotify Client ID and Secret
+- Verify your Spotify Client ID and Secret in the Settings UI
-- Make sure Redirect URI is set to `http://localhost:8080`
+- Make sure Redirect URI is set to `http://127.0.0.1:8080/callback` in both the Settings panel and Spotify Developer Dashboard
 - Delete `.spotify_cache` and try again

 ### "Quota Exceeded" Error (YouTube)